-With the Netflix release of Neon Genesis Evangelion coming up, it seemed like a good time to dust off this post and revise it a little.
-And no, I still haven’t actually written a review of Evangelion but I’m pretty sure I am going to make that a priority to tackle early in 2019.
-In the meantime, here are my top 5 reasons why you should watch Evangelion – they’ve been updated a bit since when the post originally came out in 2017.
-If you haven’t before, next year is the perfect time to get into this.
+With the Netflix release of Neon Genesis Evangelion and then of course the rebuild movies, it seemed like a good time to consider why viewers should try Evangelion.
+Here are my top 5 reasons why you should watch Evangelion – they’ve been updated a bit since when the post originally came out in 2017.

 Please Note – There will be spoilers below.